abayegan/MC_Gillespie/README.txt

-Amir Bayegan, Peter Clote -- Boston Colleg
+Amir Bayegan, Peter Clote -- Boston College
 ************************************************************************
 This program simulates kinetics of folding with event-driven Monter Carlo or Gillespie algorithms.
 The available options are as follows:
 ************************************************************************